Andre Agassi: 2004–2006: Final competitive years

-Agassi had a poor start to 2006, as he was still recovering from an ankle injury and also suffering from back and leg pain and lack of match play.
-Agassi withdrew from the Australian Open because of the ankle injury, and his back injury and other pains forced him to withdraw from several other events, eventually skipping the entire clay-court season including the French Open.
+Agassi suffered from injuries (primarily to his back) in the early part of 2006, causing his withdrawal from many events.
 This caused his ranking to drop out of the top 10 for the last time.
-Agassi returned for the grass-court season, playing a tune-up, and then Wimbledon.
-He was defeated in the third round by world No. 2 (and eventual runner-up) Rafael Nadal.
-Against conventions, Agassi, the losing player, was interviewed on court after the match.
+Agassi returned for the grass-court season.
+At Wimbledon he was defeated in the third round by world No. 2 (and eventual runner-up) Rafael Nadal.
 At Wimbledon, Agassi announced his plans to retire following the US Open.
-Agassi played only two events during the summer hard-court season with his best result being a quarterfinal loss at the Countrywide Classic in Los Angeles to Fernando González of Chile, which resulted in him being unseeded at the US Open.
+Agassi played only two events during the summer hard-court season with his best result being a quarterfinal loss in Los Angeles to Fernando González of Chile, which resulted in him being unseeded at the US Open.

 Agassi had a short, but dramatic, run in his final US Open.
 Because of extreme back pain, Agassi was forced to receive anti-inflammatory injections after every match.
-After a tough four-set win against Andrei Pavel, Agassi faced eighth-seeded Marcos Baghdatis in the second round who had earlier advanced to the 2006 Australian Open final and Wimbledon semi-finals.
-Agassi won in five tough sets as the younger Baghdatis succumbed to muscle cramping in the final set.
-In his last match, Agassi fell to 112th-ranked big-serving Benjamin Becker of Germany in four sets.
+After a four-set win against Andrei Pavel, Agassi faced eighth-seeded Marcos Baghdatis (the 2006 Australian Open finalist) in the second round.
+Agassi won in five sets as the younger Baghdatis succumbed to muscle cramping in the final set.
+In his last match, Agassi fell to 112th-ranked Benjamin Becker of Germany in four sets.
 Agassi received a four-minute standing ovation from the crowd after the match and delivered a retirement speech.